jcolon-1993/IntroductiontoAngular/README.md

 # IntroductiontoAngular
-- This example takes the contentof the <input> and <textarea> elements and writes it into another part of the page
+- This example takes the content of the <input> and <textarea> elements and writes it into another part of the page